cmohge1/bow-in-the-cloud-edition/presentations/BiC-leeds-presentation2.md

 I am ashamed of the lateness of my offering, & am perfectly conscious of its ..._

-- Yet he submitted another fair copy, which included a revision to the stanza beginning "For lo!"

 ------------------

 - Another clue left in the manuscripts comes from J. W. H. Pritchard's 26 December 1833 letter to Rawson, suggesting changes to Miss Williams's poem (to which himself provided the title "Voice from the Land of Bondage").